Rockets of Today

 • PSLV: eventually will retire with honor when something better replaces it.

-• Bloostar and Miura: at least one of the two could be a winner, but both are looking very shaky.
+• Miura: could be a winner, but looking shaky.

 • Haas: loser, because these guys are bozos.